JayBizzle/Laravel-Migrations-Organiser/README.md

 Installation
 ============

-Run `composer require jaybizzle/laravel-migrations-organiser 1.*` or add `"jaybizzle/laravel-migrations-organiser": "2.*"` to your `composer.json` fil2
+Run `composer require jaybizzle/laravel-migrations-organiser 2.*` or add `"jaybizzle/laravel-migrations-organiser": "2.*"` to your `composer.json` file.

 Add the following to the `providers` array in your `config/app.php` file..